 Figure 5.1-1: OpenFMB Operational Logical Architecture

-REQ.26.5.1.1 OpenFMB Application and Adapter Layer
+RMQ.26.5.1.1 OpenFMB Application and Adapter Layer

 OpenFMB Applications are located within a node and support grid functions by analyzing OpenFMB data and potentially requesting appropriate actions.

 OpenFMB Adapters are located within a node and interface the field message bus with existing end devices.
 Their role is to map, enrich, orchestrate, route, and translate information between end devices and the field message bus.
 They provide uni-directional or bi-directional exchange of information between OpenFMB data profiles and other legacy protocols and conventional formats such as DNP3, Modbus, IEC 61850 ASCI, C12, CoAP, XMPP, or others.
+In addition, device manufacturers may, over time, provide devices with native OpenFMB functionality that eliminates the need for a separate adapter.

 Multiple application and adapter instances of the same type or of different types can interact with each other through the OpenFMB Interface Layer and middleware clients.
 Interacting instances may span any number of nodes, although some interacting instances may be collocated on a single node depending upon the situation.